 To optimize your content for local search on Google, you first want to ensure your business is registered on Google My Business.
 Doing so will allow your brand to be more easily displayed as a search result and will register your business on Google Maps.
-The geographic location of your brand is especially important for local search because Google will have access to that information through Google My Business.
+By implementing Google Maps marketing techniques, you can optimize the way the geographic location of your brand displays, which is especially important for local search because Google will have access to that information through Google My Business.
 So when users are in an unfamiliar neighborhood looking for authentic Italian cuisine, they know exactly which restaurant to visit.

 Use Meta Titles and Descriptions

 Another effective way to optimize your content for local search is through meta description tags and page titles.
 This is a focal point in your content marketing strategies for Google Smart Displays because, if you choose to opt out of creating a schema markup, these descriptions and titles will act as the context site crawlers need to better understand your content.
 Use descriptive copy to entice readers and crawlers alike.
 You want each description to be just as compelling as it is informative.
 The general rule of thumb is for marketers to stick to 70 characters for titles, and 156 characters for descriptions.
 This means you have very limited space to make your point, so be wise with the space you have!